 (It is called teaching because of his questions.
 Therefore, attributing “teaching” to Jibril is a metaphor [figure of speech].
 Because in reality, their true teacher is the Prophet ﷺ).

-This teaches us that “asking intelligent questions” is a legitimate teaching method.
-It also deepens our understanding of the meaning of faith in angels, that their duties are very diverse, including being facilitators of knowledge.
+This underscores the fact that “intelligent questioning” is a valid and powerful teaching method.
+It also deepens our understanding of belief in angels, showing that their roles are diverse, including facilitating the transmission of sacred knowledge.

 The Etiquette of Jibril: The Sitting Position of the Seeker of Knowledge